Hey, fellow pet lovers!

 Here is a list of your pet’s teeth and what purpose they serve when catching, killing and eating its prey.

-All these teeth point to one very obvious observation and that is that our dogs are built to eat a diet of raw muscle meat, organ meat, and edible bone.
+All these teeth point to one undeniable observation, and that is that our dogs are built to eat a diet of raw muscle meat, organ meat, and edible bone.
 Another interesting fact that backs up this point is that our dogs are not capable of grinding up their food.
-They are totally unable to move their jaw from side to side to chew, as they can only move their jaw up and down to crunch their food.
-This again demonstrates that our pets are made to eat a raw diet of meat, bone, and offal, as they are unable to chew up vegetable or fruit matter.
+They are unable to move their jaw from side to side to chew, as they can only move their jaw up and down to crunch their food.
+Again demonstrating that our pets are made to eat a raw diet of meat, bone, and offal, as they are unable to chew up vegetable or fruit matter.

 Your dog’s teeth and ability to only move their jaw up and down are the second reasons as to why our pets can and should eat raw meat alongside edible raw meaty bones and raw organ meat, to be in optimum health.
 Next to talk about is how our dogs lack the enzyme Amylase in their saliva to help aid in the digestion of starches.